Safe at Home

 Safe at Home is a new delivery system, building upon 17 years of Rebuilding Together Metro Denver home repair programs.
 Safe at Home will prevent low-income homeowners from waiting on a long list for their repair needs.

-Safe at Home is a year-round program, staffed by a contracted handy person and volunteer repair crew.
+Safe at Home is a year-round program and repairs are completed solely by the amazing volunteers of RTMD.
 Safe at Home augments our traditional Emergency Home Repair Program and Rebuilding Days, more than tripling our reach and impact.

 Safe at Home Repairs